 Many healthcare professionals’ attitudes about obesity have little scientific backing.
 Although research does show a correlation between having obesity and certain health risk factors, not everyone with obesity is unhealthy.
 In fact, one

 Prioritizing weight above all other health issues can damage the mental and physical health of people deemed to have obesity.
-It may even contribute to rising rates of obesity.
+It may even

 Keep reading to learn more about obesity discrimination in healthcare, including information about why it exists, some statistics, and the negative effects of this stigma.